-Explanation: In addition to the overall, aspirational objectives described in the Policy Statement, the business is to establish particular objectives and targets relevant to quality (business goals), workplace safety and environmental performance.
+Explanation: In addition to the overall, aspirational objectives described in the Policy Statement, the organisation is to establish objectives and targets relevant to quality (organisation goals), workplace safety and environmental performance.
 These objectives and targets may arise from planning or through the risk assessment of a workplace safety or environmental issue.